Computer Siksha

 path

 Correct Answer: A — src The src (source) attribute tells the browser where to find the image.
-A relative path (e.g., “images/cat.jpg”) points to a local file.
-Alternatively, an absolute URL (e.g., “https://example.com/cat.jpg”) points to an image on the internet.
-Therefore, without the src attribute, the browser cannot load any image at all.
+A relative path (e.g., “images/cat.jpg”) consequently points to a local file.
+Alternatively, an absolute URL points to an image on the internet.
+Therefore, without the src attribute, the browser cannot load any image at all, making it the most essential img attribute.

 Image Insertion